-Please remember that the price-point of a mattress is not the only cost associated with this particular product.
+Remember that the price point of a mattress is not the only cost associated with this particular product.
 Other cost factors include:

-Shoppers with a flexible timeframe for buying a new mattress are urged to compare prices and customer costs associated with different online and brick-and-mortar sellers — and, if possible, wait for holiday sales to make their purchase.
-However, those who must replace their mattress sooner (rather than later) will generally find the lowest prices through online retailers and ‘bed-in-a-box’ brands.
+Shoppers with a flexible timeframe for buying a new mattress should compare prices and additional customer costs associated with different online and brick-and-mortar sellers.
+If possible, they should wait for holiday sales to make their purchase.
+However, those who must replace their mattress sooner rather than later will usually find the best prices through online retailers and ‘bed-in-a-box’ brands.